taplytics/Taplytics-Android-SDK/START.md

 ### Android Studio

 1. _In your module’s build.gradle, add the url to the sdk._

+    _**NOTE: In newer applications, this must also be added to your project's settings.gradle**_

     ```
     repositories {